 A well-known fragrant herb, basil is very popular for culinary uses, particularly in Italian cuisine.
 Basil is known to have several health benefits, including lowering blood sugar levels and blood pressure.
 It can be eaten raw or cooked, and it is often seen in healthy smoothie recipes.
-Novice gardeners love basil because it is easy to grow in a sunny spot of the kitchen, at a temperature in the range of 50 - 70°F (10 - 21°C).
-It should be watered little and often, and can be pruned frequently - whenever a few leaves are required, they can simply be torn off, and new ones will grow.
+Novice gardeners love basil because it is easy to grow in a sunny spot of the kitchen, at a temperature range of 50 - 70°F (10 - 21°C).
+It should be watered little and often and can be pruned frequently - whenever a few leaves are required, they can simply be torn off, and new ones will grow.

 4. Thyme (Thymus vulgaris)

 In addition to being a tasty ingredient in many dishes and marinades, thyme has several medicinal uses that make it a beneficial herb to grow within the household.
 It has antiseptic and antifungal properties, which are useful for treating wounds and both internal and external infections.
 The most common method of consuming the herb is in food, but it is also possible to make a mild thyme syrup for cough prevention or an aromatic infusion to treat the common cold.
 Thyme can be grown on a windowsill or in a sunroom; it requires a temperature of around 60 - 70°F (16 - 21°C), watering once or twice a week and regular pruning.